+Project Rachel (email projectrachelhope@gmail.com)

-Project Rachel (email projectrachelhope@gmail.com) Post-abortion reconciliation program offered by the Diocese of Fort Wayne-South Bend.
+Project Rachel is a post-abortion reconciliation program offered by the Diocese of Fort Wayne-South Bend.
 This ministry offers hope and healing for all those who suffer from the pain of abortion and its aftermath.
 If you are hurting, know that your church cares and understands.
-God is loving and forgiving and in His name the Church reaches out to you with compassion and concern.
+God is loving and forgiving, and in His name the Church reaches out to you with compassion and concern.
 Project Rachel ministers to and counsels individuals of all religions.